Yeinz0296/Asas-NodeMCUESP8266/Arduino IDE/README.md

-Programming the NodeMCU using Arduino IDE
+# Programming the NodeMCU using Arduino IDE

+## Setup the software
 - Install the latest [Arduino ide](https://www.arduino.cc/en/software)
   > Only download the suitable Arduino IDE for your computer/laptop.
 Do not download the Experimental Software.